 Abstract Base Class subclass

 In the above program, we can invoke the methods in abstract classes by using super().

 Abstract classes include attributes in addition to methods, you can require the attributes in concrete classes by defining them with @abstractproperty.

 Can't instantiate abstract class parent with abstract methods geeks child class

 In the above example, the Base class cannot be instantiated because it has only an abstract version of the property getter method.

 Abstract Class Instantiation :

-Abstract classes are incomplete because they have methods which have no body.
+Abstract classes are incomplete because they have methods that have nobody.
 If python allows creating an object for abstract classes then using that object if anyone calls the abstract method, but there is no actual implementation to invoke.
-So we use an abstract class as a template and according to the need we extend it and build on it before we can use it.
+So we use an abstract class as a template and according to the need, we extend it and build on it before we can use it.
 Due to the fact, an abstract class is not a concrete class, it cannot be instantiated.
 When we create an object for the abstract class it raises an error.

 Traceback (most recent call last): File "/home/ffe4267d930f204512b7f501bb1bc489.py", line 19, in c=Animal() TypeError: Can't instantiate abstract class Animal with abstract methods move

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.